friends-of-presta/security-advisories/_posts/2023-05-04-scquickaccounting.md

 * It's recommended to delete the module if not used or contact Store Commander
 * You should restrict access to this URI pattern : modules/scquickaccounting/ to a given whitelist

-Store Commander thanks TouchWeb.fr for its courtesy and its help after the vulnerability disclosure.
+Store Commander thanks [TouchWeb](https://www.touchweb.fr) for its courtesy and its help after the vulnerability disclosure.

 ## Links